jundalisay/sp/content/en/material/fallacies/arrow-of-time.md

 Physicists ask why time only moves forward when, mathematically, it is possible to have time mmove both forward and backward.

-Time moving forward is proven in the real world by entropy which increases in 'disorder' e.g. We can never uncook an egg.
+Time moving forward is proven in the real world by entropy which we call "radiance" that "radiates" or increases in 'disorder' e.g. We can never uncook an egg after its molecules have spread or radiated out.

 But why doesn't time move backwards?

-We answer that this is because time is a mental phenomena arising from perception as opposed to forgetting.
+We answer that this is because time is a mental phenomena arising from perception, as opposed to forgetting.
+- Perception is a forward movement of the mind.
+- Forgetting or deleting is a backward movement.

+{{< q a="David Hume" c="Treatise of Human Nature, Book 1 Part 2 Section 5" >}}
+In reality, it is the successive instances of the unchanging object in our minds that gives us the perception of time.
+There is a continual succession of perceptions in our mind.
+The idea of time is forever present with us.
+{{< /q >}}

-To ask why the mind perceives is to ask why we exist.
+To ask why the mind perceives and moves forward is to ask why we exist.
 And so it is a non problem because existence is just is and cannot be anything else.

 ## The Start of the (Non) Problem